PUM13-2023/pum13-2023/README.md

 pip install -e '.[dev]'
 ```

-### Note
-* The `-e` flag installs the project in *edit* mode, meaning that the installed
+> Note: The `-e` flag installs the project in *edit* mode, meaning that the installed
-package refers to the project source directory.
+> package refers to the project source directory.
 Omiting this flag results in
-hard-to-find bugs as changes to the code are not applied as expected.
+> hard-to-find bugs as changes to the code are not applied as expected.

+## Contributing
+For information on how to contribute, see [`CONTRIBUTING.md`](./CONTRIBUTING.md)

 ## Project structure